-- information is reaching the intended stakeholder audiences; - recipient audiences understand the messages being delivered; - recipients are motivated to respond appropriately to the information provided; and - the program is impacting the underlying intended results, such as reduction in the number of incidents caused by third-party damage.
+- information is reaching the intended stakeholder audiences; - audiences understand the messages being delivered; - recipients are motivated to respond appropriately to the information provided; and - the program is impacting the underlying intended results, such as reduction in the number of incidents caused by third-party damage.

-We also conduct audits to assess the program and identify program improvements and changes.
+We also conduct audits internally to identify program improvements.